Boston Scott

-Boston Nealand Scott (born April 27, 1995) is an American professional football running back and professional Rocket League esports player and streamer for Dignitas.
+Boston Nealand Scott (born April 27, 1995) is an American former professional football running back and professional Rocket League esports player and streamer for Dignitas.
 He played college football at Louisiana Tech.
 He was selected by the New Orleans Saints in the sixth round of the 2018 NFL draft.
 Scott also played for the Philadelphia Eagles and was known among fans as "the Giant Killer" due to his propensity to perform well against the New York Giants.

 Early life

 Scott attended Zachary High School where he was the leading rusher and earned local and state honors.
 He was a high school state champion in weightlifting.